Grog (clay)

-Grog, also known as firesand and chamotte, is a raw material usually made from crushed and ground potsherds, reintroduced back into crude clay to temper it before making ceramic ware.
+Grog, also known as firesand and chamotte, is a raw material usually made from crushed and ground potsherds, reintroduced into crude clay to temper it before making ceramic ware.
 It has a high percentage of silica and alumina.

 It is normally available as a powder or chippings, and is an important ingredient in Coade stone.

 Production

-It can be produced by firing selected fire clays to high temperature before grinding and screening to specific particle sizes.
-Another method makes it from pitchers.
+It can be produced by firing selected fire clays to high temperatures before grinding and screening to specific particle sizes.
+An alternate method of production uses pitchers.
 The particle size distribution is generally coarser in size than the other raw materials used to prepare clay bodies.
 It tends to be porous and have low density.

 Properties

 Grog is composed of 40% minimum alumina, 30% minimum silica, 4% maximum iron(III) oxide, up to 2% calcium oxide and magnesium oxide combined.